boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 ### Data Sources

 From the three sources, github, bitbucket and gitlab how many projects came from each?
-Note that this is counted before excluding empty repositories hence the sum is over the number of repositories that actually form the counts below.
+Note that this is counted before excluding empty repositories hence the sum is over the number of repositories that actually form the counts below this point.

 | source | count |
 | ------ | ----- |